haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - Prepared prompts for various document writing scenarios
 - Abstracted LLM service interface for consistent interaction with different providers
 - Support for interacting with visible page content

+## Auto-Categorization

+- Implemented automatic categorization of tabs based on content similarity using embeddings
+- Added tab migration functionality to move tabs between windows/sessions
+- Added suggestion of destination windows/sessions based on content similarity
+- Created dialog interfaces for viewing tab categories and managing tab migration
+- Integrated with the Named Sessions feature for better organization